bojanrajkovic/reedy/README.md

 # Building

 You'll need VS 2015+, any edition should do.
-Reedy is written in plain C# with a single PCL and WPF project, so it should be as simple as:
+Reedy is written in plain C# with a single class library and WPF project, so it should be as simple as:

 1. Clone
+2. Init & update submodules to get Xamarin.MacDev (we need this for PList reading)
 2. Open Reedy.sln
 3. Hit Build